 Twins' Glen Perkins: Closing in on rehab assignment

-Perkins (shoulder) could appear in a game as soon as Saturday, Mike Berardino of the St. Paul Pioneer Press reports.
+Perkins (shoulder) could appear in a rehab game as soon as Saturday, Mike Berardino of the St. Paul Pioneer Press reports.

 After getting through Friday's bullpen session unscathed, Perkins is expected to face live hitters Wednesday.
-If all goes well, he could be cleared to head out on a rehab assignment shortly thereafter, potentially even over the weekend.
-It's unclear how long said rehab assignment would be, although given how fragile he's proven to be during his rehab, it wouldn't be surprising to see the Twins take the cautious approach in this situation.
+If all goes well, he could be cleared to head out on a rehab assignment shortly thereafter.
+It's unclear how long that assignment would be, although given how fragile he's proven to be during his rehab, it wouldn't be surprising to see the Twins take a cautious approach.

 More News